Oliver-ke/oasis/README.md

 ## Notes

 - **Honest comparison:** both panels use the same `get_llm()` + `build_prompt()`;
-  the graph (Neo4j) and vector (Chroma) stores are separate — only retrieval differs.
+  the graph (Neo4j) and vector (Chroma) stores are separate, only retrieval differs.
 - **Out of scope** (mocked/skipped): real OAuth connectors, incremental sync, permission filtering, and eval harness.
 The connectors return a fixed in-memory corpus standing in for real integrations.